hyperdxio/helm-charts/README.md

 # Access the UI at http://<EXTERNAL-IP>:3000
 ```

-**That's it!** HyperDX is now running with all components included.
+**That's it!** ClickStack is now running with all components included.

 ## Deployment Options

 ### Full Stack (Default)

-By default, this Helm chart deploys the complete HyperDX stack including:
+By default, this Helm chart deploys the complete ClickStack including:
 - **HyperDX Application** (API, UI, and OpAMP server)
 - **ClickHouse** (for storing logs, traces, and metrics)
 - **OTEL Collector** (for receiving and processing telemetry data)